SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 ### Session-31
 - Go through the code of Terraform-aws-vpc-module in VS.
-- While developing VPC module, we come across Peering section, is really Peering connection is required ?
-Peering may not require for everyone, when this Peering is useful ?
-- By default Peering connection between two VPC is not possible.
+- While developing VPC module, we come across peering section and is really peering connection required ?
+Peering may not require for everyone and when this Peering is useful ?
+By default Peering connection between two VPC is not possible.
-- If we want to connect with the resources which are in another VPC, then you require peering.
+- If we want to connect with the resources which are in another VPC then you require peering connection.
 - How to connect to other VPC which is in another company ?
 Install VPN in Default_VPC and Connect.
 - Example consider Requestor is Roboshop and Acceptor is User provided VPC or Default VPC.
 - In VPC peering, when you are adding routes in VPC, if acceptor VPC is not in our control what you will do ?
 We should inform them to add the acceptor route in their terraform code.
-- Big companies depends on multiple companies to deal different modules.
+Big companies depends on multiple companies to deal different modules.
 - So users can decide if peering is required or not ?
 If required they have to give VPC peering id, if they are not giving, we should consider default VPC.
 Go through the peering.tf file
-- Overall developing your VPC module is completed and you pushed it to the internet (Github) then how to refer this ? source = "git::<https_URL>ref=main"
-- So when you do terraform init, then module will be downloaded in where we are testing the code and it will automatically create a folder called module.
+- Once the VPC module was completed, it was pushed to GitHub so that other environments can reuse it.
+In Terraform, we can reference the module like this ---> source = "git::<https_URL>ref=main" When we run terraform init, Terraform downloads the module and stores it inside a automatically created folder called module.
+We need to write a README.MD file to let others know how to use the modules and also we need to publish outputs then only users can get the information.
+We keep all our resources in 1a zone.
+We can create a folder (Example) and keep all the testing code in it, so that it will be easy for everyone to use the module.
-- Till now we used Allow-all method while creating SG, but now we use strict rules.
+- Till now we used Allow-all method while creating SG but now we use strict SG rules.
 - How to use Security Groups effectively according to the Roboshop documentation ?
 - We install VPN in Default_VPC to connect to Private instances which are Present in Roboshop_VPC.
-- We can create a folder (Example) and keep all the testing code in it, so that it will be easy for everyone to use the module.
-- We keep all our resources in 1a zone.
-- In VPC module developing, we need to publish outputs then only users can get the information.
-- We have a Database subnet group because Databases have different behaviour, nothing but just adding database subnet ids.
+- We have a Database subnet group because Databases have different behaviour nothing but just adding database subnet ids.
-- We also have Open source modules for VPC, if you search in google you can use that also, instead of developing, but for practice you need to know.
+- We also have open source modules for VPC, if you search in google you can use that also, instead of developing, but for practice you need to know.

 ### Session-32
 - Till now we used Allow-all method while creating SG, it is just for practice only but now we need to follow strict SG rules according to the Roboshop Documentation only.